 A portable desktop screen co-designed by an Angus therapist and Business Club member Andy Simpson is enabling community support workers to continue vital face-to-face sessions

-The Club shall be called the “St. Andrews Business Club”.
+The Club shall be called the “St Andrews Business Club”.

 a.
 The consideration of matters affecting the business and professional interests of the Community.

 c.
-The Promotion of Efficiency in Business.
+The Promotion of Best Practice in Business.

 d.
 The interchange of ideas relative to Business.

-The election of all candidates for membership shall be vested in the committee, the procedure to be as follows: –
+The election of all candidates for membership shall be vested in the Committee, but normally delegated to the Secretary of the Club.

 6. Admission to Membership

 Should any vacancy occur among the Officials of the Club or in the Committee during their term of office, the Committee shall have the power to fill such a vacancy.
 The appointment will require to be ratified at the next General Meeting.

-12. Annual General Meeting
+11. Annual General Meeting

-Any Member wishing to move any resolution at the Annual General Meeting of the Club shall give notice there of in writing to the Secretary, not less than fifteen clear days before the date of such meeting.
-The Secretary shall then intimate any such resolution to each member at least seven days before the date of the next meeting.
+Any Member wishing to move any resolution at the Annual General Meeting of the Club shall give notice thereof in writing to the Secretary, not less than 15 clear days before the date of such meeting.
+The Secretary shall then intimate any such resolution to all Members at least seven days before the date of the meeting.

 b.
-The election of the officials and committee shall be at the Annual General Meeting.
+The election of the officials and Committee shall be at the Annual General Meeting.
 Nominations shall be delivered to the Secretary in writing seven clear days before the date of the Annual General Meeting.